-During the first year of your baby’s life, they are at their most vulnerable to germs and bacteria.
+During the first year of your baby’s life, they are at their most vulnerable to infections.

-It is important to sterilise all parts of the feeding bottle to prior to each use.
+It is important to sterilise all parts of the feeding equipment prior to each use to protect them.

-Before you sterilise, you’ll need to carefully clean and rinse the used bottles from any residues of milk or formula with a cleaning agent like Pigeon’s Liquid Cleanser.
+Before you sterilise, you should clean and rinse the used bottles and teats with a cleaning agent like Pigeon’s Liquid Cleanser.

-Check teats and bottles carefully and throw out any which are badly scratched, split or cracked.
+Check teats carefully and throw out any which are split or cracked.
 Bacteria can stay in damaged surfaces and potentially survive the cleaning and sterilising process.

 There are several methods you can use to sterilise your baby’s feeding equipment.